HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Workflow:
 1. The requesting system authenticates itself to the responding system via UDAP B2B Authentication and Authorization steps.
-2. The requesting sends a $match per the Match Workflow including L0 patient resource with attributes verified at IAL1.5 at minimum – Step 1
+2. The requesting sends a match request per the Match Workflow including L0 patient resource with attributes verified at IAL1.5 at minimum – Step 1
 3. The responding system receives, matches, and returns a FHIR Bundle per the Match Workflow – Steps 2-4

 <div>